 The other thing I noted and this is not really an issue but the dates given for his prior travels outside of the country are interesting not because anything is incorrect but because he did travel outside of the country more times than what is listed.
-Forty years earlier James ran away from home and joined the merchant marines at age 19.
+Forty years earlier James ran away from home and joined the merchant marines at age 16.
 Around 1880, he gave up on the life of a sailor lad and went to work for the railway service in Panama.
-He returned home to the US around 1886.
 I was not previously aware of the trip to Spain and Italy listed on the application as having taken place between 1886 and 1889.
 However, years ago, I did find a record of his returning to the US through NYC in 1889.

 Regarding Brazil, I had previously known of him being stationed in Brazil but did not know when.
 I know that he and his wife Emma and their child that was born in Chile returned home to the States in 1897.
 Both Emma and the child died in July 1898.
 Therefore, it appears that his trip to Brazil lasted only one year and that by 1900 he was in New York City.
 That is where he married my great-grandmother.
 Other than being in Mexico between 1910 and 1916 I am not aware of any other travels.
 His obituary from 1922 states that he retired in 1916.
 I think it is commendable that at his age, he came out of retirement to volunteer his services during a world war and a worldwide influenza pandemic.